HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-13-Home-advantage.md

 Does the traditional belief of an underlying advantage for the home team have statistical significance when determined as the map chosen in a Best of 3 (bo3)?

+## Hypothesis

+H0 (Null hypothesis): there is no significant difference in the odds of winning the map picked by 'home' team vs. not having picked the map.
+HA (Alternative hypothesis): there is a statistically significant difference in the odds of winning the map picked by 'home'.

 ## Data

+The veto in a bo3 is the easiest method by which to identify who picked what, the test will be high level and won't go to a granular level.

 ___